September; January; March; June; November; July

 MSc (one year full-time or two years part-time)

-This course will provide you with a comprehensive and systematic understanding of project management.
-You will be exposed to new insights of best practice applications in the field of project management through the most up-to-date academic research and case studies.
-The skills that you will develop will enable you to manage projects within manufacturing, service, social enterprise, charity or public organisations.
+This course will provide you with a comprehensive understanding of project management.
+During your time with us, you’ll gain fresh insight into best practice, via access to the latest academic research and case studies.
+You’ll also develop new skills which will enable you to manage projects in manufacturing, service, social enterprise, charity or public organisations.

-There is a distance learning opportunity available via our official partner Robert Kennedy College, in Zurich, Switzerland.
+The course also offers a distance learning option through our official partner Robert Kennedy College, Zurich, Switzerland.